keyboard_arrow_up

 Potable Water

-Water fit for human consumption.
-Typically dispensed from plastic water tanks.
+Water suitable for human consumption, often stored in plastic water tanks.

 Regulated Substance

-Petroleum or any hazardous substance stored in an industrial tank.
-Hazardous substances are defined in the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA).
+Petroleum or any hazardous substance stored in an industrial tank, as defined by the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA).

 Reinforcement

-Substance added to a polymer to increase the strength of the plastic.
+A substance added to a polymer to increase its strength.
 Examples include clay, mica, and glass fibers.

 Resin

-A class of polymers, or plastics, chemically different to naturally occurring resins, which are sticky substances obtained from certain trees and plants.
-Examples of resins include polyethylene, polyurethane, and acrylics.
+A class of polymers, chemically distinct from naturally occurring resins obtained from trees and plants.
+Examples include polyethylene, polyurethane, and acrylics.

 Rotational Molding

-Also called rotomolding, this is the formation of a hollow object, such as a tank, by simultaneously rotating and heating a mold filled with thermoplastic resin powder.
-As the mold rotates, the resin evenly coats the mold walls and is then cooled into a final form, providing seamless molding at a low manufacturing cost.
+Also called rotomolding, this process forms hollow objects like tanks by simultaneously rotating and heating a mold filled with thermoplastic resin powder.
+The resin evenly coats the mold walls, creating a seamless, cost-effective final product.

 Stress Cracking